 RiskIQ is uniquely suited to help brands detect web-based attacks like magecart, but there are are a variety of other reasons having global visibility can protect your brand, customers, and employees:

 …and it’s growing every day.
-We deployed our web-crawling infrastructure—which each day executes and analyzes more than 2 billion HTTP requests, takes in terabytes of passive DNS data, collects millions of SSL Certificates, and monitors millions of mobile apps—to map the scope of this attack surface over a two-week period.
+We deployed our web-crawling infrastructure—which each day executes and analyzes more than 2 billion HTTP requests, takes in terabytes of passive DNS data, collects millions of SSL Certificates, and monitors millions of mobile apps—to map the scope of this digital attack surface over a two-week period.

 RiskIQ observed 3,495,267 new domains (249,662 per day) and 77,252,098 new hosts (5,518,007 per day) across the internet over that two-week period, each representing a possible target for threat actors.